 Yes, the Razorland trilogy is available in Spanish.
-We also sold Spanish rights for the YA SF series I’m co-writing with Rachel Caine, so look for The Honors in Spanish as well.
+We also sold Spanish rights for the YA SF series I co-wrote with Rachel Caine, so look for The Honors in Spanish as well.

 I actually get this one pretty often.
 The answer is yes.
 But since I suspect this question has its roots in speculation regarding my productivity, I will elaborate.

 Yes, I’m prolific.
 I work a lot, I’d say forty to fifty hours a week.
 Here’s what my schedule looks like: